Testing2024cispl/QA-AI-Workshop-/Session-1 (AI Native QA)/Alekhya Roy/Assignment.md

 ## MY THOUGHTS :
 ### ✅ Pros
-Speed & Coverage: AI can instantly generate dozens of test cases, covering positive, negative, boundary, and security scenarios that would take a human tester hours.
+-Speed & Coverage: AI can instantly generate dozens of test cases, covering positive, negative, boundary, and security scenarios that would take a human tester hours.
-Format Flexibility: It can output in Gherkin/BDD style, which integrates smoothly with automation frameworks like Cucumber or Karate.
+-Format Flexibility: It can output in Gherkin/BDD style, which integrates smoothly with automation frameworks like Cucumber or Karate.
-Effort Reduction: Saves manual effort in writing repetitive test cases, freeing testers to focus on exploratory and business‑critical testing.
+-Effort Reduction: Saves manual effort in writing repetitive test cases, freeing testers to focus on exploratory and business‑critical testing.
 ### ⚠️ Cons
-Scenario Drift: AI sometimes generates test cases beyond the scope of the given functionality, which dilutes focus and creates confusion.
+-Scenario Drift: AI sometimes generates test cases beyond the scope of the given functionality, which dilutes focus and creates confusion.
-Missing Business Context: While technically correct, AI lacks domain knowledge and business intelligence, so it struggles to design cases that reflect real‑world workflows or customer priorities.
+-Missing Business Context: While technically correct, AI lacks domain knowledge and business intelligence, so it struggles to design cases that reflect real‑world -workflows or customer priorities.
-Objective Misalignment: It may cover “all possible inputs” but miss the main objective of the scenario, leading to gaps in validation.
+-Objective Misalignment: It may cover “all possible inputs” but miss the main objective of the scenario, leading to gaps in validation.
 ## FINAL TEST CASES (AI+HUMAN) COMBINED - AUTOMATION READY
 ### FTC_001 : Verify successful new user registration with valid details
 **Test Steps:**